November 16, 2022

 Reflecting our aspirations for this work are new vision, mission, and value statements, which I’m proud to share:

 As we look ahead, I'd like to acknowledge Jim McCallum, our Chief Financial Officer.
 Since he joined the Foundation 17 years ago, Jim has helped countless people achieve their philanthropic goals.
 He is one of the kindest, most mission-focused professionals I’ve worked alongside, so it is bittersweet that he’ll retire at the end of the year.
-Jim will be succeeded by Edward Harris, who has been our Senior Director of Finance for the past two years and who brings over 25 years of experience in finance and accounting to the role, including work with Sonoma County Community Foundation, Silicon Valley Community Foundation, and more than ten years at the East Bay Community Foundation — so we remain in excellent hands!
+Jim will be succeeded by Edward Harris, who has been our Senior Director of Finance for the past two years and who brings over 25 years of experience in finance and accounting to the role, including more than ten years at the East Bay Community Foundation — so we remain in excellent hands!

 I close this letter with special thanks to those members of our Board of Directors who volunteered countless hours over the past year to articulate the next phase of our work: Elaine Abelaye-Mateo, Karen Baker, Kathy McKim, Cassandra Walker Pye, Kate Stille, Martin Steiner, Renee Taylor, and Steven Weiss.